‘GH’ Spoilers: Jason Is Dying, Franco To The Rescue, ‘Lost’ Quartermaine Twin Donates Life-Saving Blood

 — Soaps In Depth ABC (@soapsindepthabc) September 1, 2017

-Franco Saves Jason’s Life, ‘Lost’ Quartermaine Twin Donates Life-Saving Blood
+Franco Saves Jason’s Life, “Lost” Quartermaine Twin Donates Life-Saving Blood

-Jason Morgan (Billy Miller) needs urgent blood transfusion to save his life.
-Jason apparently has a rare blood type so he runs into extreme difficulty finding blood that matches his.
+Jason Morgan (Billy Miller) needs an urgent blood transfusion to save his life.
+Jason apparently has a rare blood type, so he runs into extreme difficulty finding blood that matches his.

 As Jason’s life hangs in the balance, Franco comes to the rescue.
 Fans will recall that Sam (Kelly Monaco) freaked out when Franco offered help after Jason’s hospitalization.
 She lashed out furiously at Franco, insisting that she won’t have anything to do with him.
 However, it seems that Sam will soon have to accept Franco’s help despite herself.